 By Pension and Benefits Editorial Staff

-The Pension Benefit Guaranty Corporation (PBGC) has released its regulatory agenda for Spring 2019, which outlines regulations that have been selected for amendment during the next year.
+The Pension Benefit Guaranty Corporation (PBGC) has released its regulatory agenda for Fall 2019, which outlines regulations that have been selected for amendment during the next year.

-- A proposed update of the methodology for setting interest and mortality assumptions under the asset allocation regulation for single-employer plans and mass withdrawal liability determination in multiemployer plans.
+- A proposed update of the methodology for setting interest and mortality assumptions under the asset allocation regulation for single-employer plans and mass withdrawal liability determinations in multiemployer plans.

 - A proposed rule that would make clarifications and codify policies in the PBGC’s benefit payments and valuation regulations.